-The various documents that comprise the Neighbourhood Plan submitted to South Hams District Council in January 2018 are below
+The various documents that comprise the Final Neighbourhood Plan are below.

 Comments can be sent to [email protected] or handed in at the Post Office or Library.